jc0n/sherdog-scraper/doc/source/sherdog.rst

        The name of the referee overseeing the fight.
 Ex: "Herb Dean"

-    .. attribute:: victory_round
+    .. attribute:: round

-       The number of the round where the fight ended.
+       The round number when the fight ended.

-    .. attribute:: victory_time
+    .. attribute:: time

        A python :class:`timedelta` object representing the minutes and seconds into the round when the fight ended.